Feature-Attending Recurrent Modules for Generalization in Reinforcement Learning: Experiments

-We study this with the 3D Unity environment from~\citet{hill2020environmental} shown in~\Figref{fig:task-structures} (b).
-This environment tests an agent's ability to generalize sequential composition of active perception of 3D objects to larger environments.
+Here, we study the 3D Unity environment from~\citet{hill2020environmental} shown in~\Figref{fig:environments} (b). \textbf{Tasks}.
 The agent is an embodied avatar in a room filled with task objects and distractor objects.
-The agent has 46 discrete actions and has a navigation step-size of $.15m$.
-The agent receives a language instruction of the form ``\textit{X on Y}'' ---e.g., ``toothbrush on bed'' and receives a reward of $1$ if it completes the task and $0$ otherwise.
-We partition objects into two sets as follows: pickup-able objects $O_1=A \cup B$ and objects to place them on $O_2=C \cup D$. \revision{During training the agent sees $A \times D$ and $B \times C$ in a $4m \times 4m$ room with $4$ distractors, along with $A \times C$ and $B \times D$ in a $3m \times 3m$ room with $0$ distractors.
-We test the agent on $A \times C$ and $B \times D$ in a $4m \times 4m$ room with $4$ distractors.} The training curriculum also includes ``Go to X'' and ``Lift X''.
-For details see \S~\ref{sec:playroom-train-details}.
+The agent receives a language instruction of the form ``\textit{X on Y}'' ---e.g., ``toothbrush on bed''.
+We partition objects into two sets as follows: pickup-able objects $O_1=A \cup B$ and objects to place them on $O_2=C \cup D$. \textbf{Observations.} The agent receives first-person egocentric RGB images. \textbf{Actions.} The agent has 46 actions that allow it to navigate, pickup and place objects. \textbf{Reward} is $1$ if it completes the task and $0$ otherwise. \textbf{Tasks split}.
+During training the agent sees $A \times D$ and $B \times C$ in a $4m \times 4m$ room with $4$ distractors, along with $A \times C$ and $B \times D$ in a $3m \times 3m$ room with $0$ distractors.
+We test the agent on $A \times C$ and $B \times D$ in a $4m \times 4m$ room with $4$ distractors.
+We also train with ``Go to X'' and ``Lift X''.

-{We present the generalization success rate in \Figref{fig:performance-playroom}.} \revision{All architectures and ablations had approximately 5M parameters.} We find that baselines which used spatial attention learn more slowly than an LSTM or \modelabb.
-Additionally both models using spatial attention have poor performance until the end of training where AAA begins to improve. \modelabb~achieves relatively good performance, achieving a success rate of ~$60\%$ and ~$80\%$ on the two test settings, respectively.
-We hypothesize that our feature attention mechanism can more easily attend to 3D objects spanning multiple positions as opposed to spatial attention which uses a softmax that may saturate on individual positions.
+{We present the generalization success rate in \Figref{fig:performance-playroom}.} We find that baselines which used spatial attention learn more slowly than an LSTM or \modelabb.
+Additionally, both models that use spatial attention have poor performance until the end of training where AAA begins to improve. \modelabb~achieves relatively good performance, achieving a success rate of ~$60\%$ and ~$80\%$ on the two test settings, respectively.